Florida State Road 865: East Fort Myers and Tice

-Beyond the northern section's terminus at SR 739, historic SR 865 continues along Six Mile Cypress Parkway and turns north passing the Lee County Sports Complex, which contains Hammond Stadium, the spring training home of the Minnesota Twins major league baseball team.
+Beyond the northern section's terminus at SR 739, CR 865 continues along Six Mile Cypress Parkway and turns north passing the Lee County Sports Complex, which contains Hammond Stadium, the spring training home of the Minnesota Twins major league baseball team.
 As it turns north, it parallels the Six Mile Cypress Slough.
-At Colonial Boulevard (SR 884), historic SR 865 becomes Ortiz Avenue and parallels Interstate 75 to its northern terminus, an intersection with Palm Beach Boulevard (SR 80) in Tice.
-Parts of Ortiz Avenue were originally signed State Road 80B before being connected to the rest of SR 865.
+At Colonial Boulevard (SR 884), CR 865 becomes Ortiz Avenue and parallels Interstate 75 to its northern terminus, an intersection with Palm Beach Boulevard (SR 80) in Tice.

 History

+Early years

+SR 865 passing through the historic coquina stone arches on the north side of the previous Matanzas Pass Bridge in 1977.
+The arches were demolished when the current bridge was built.

 The entire route of SR 865 came into existence incrementally over the span of many decades.
-San Carlos Boulevard was built in 1927 to serve as a more direct route from McGregor Boulevard (SR 867) to Fort Myers Beach via the original Matanzas Pass Bridge.
-It replaced an earlier route to the bridge that traversed present-day Bunche Beach.
+Present-day San Carlos Boulevard, originally known as Beach Road, was built in 1927 to serve as a direct route from McGregor Boulevard (SR 867) in Iona to Fort Myers Beach (originally known as Crescent Beach) on Estero Island.
+At the same time, a new Matanzas Pass Bridge was built, which was a small concrete bridge with a steel swing span.
+The 1927 Matanzas Pass Bridge replaced an earlier wooden drawbridge that had been destroyed by a hurricane a year prior.
+The original road to Fort Myers Beach ran along present-day San Carlos Drive (where the original wooden bridge was located) then ran northwest along the along the shore of San Carlos Bay to present-day Bunche Beach where it turned north along what is now John Morris Road to McGregor Boulevard.

-Gladiolus Drive originally existed as an access road to serve fields for gladiolus flowers in Iona and Biggar in the 1930s and 1940s.
+Much of present-day Gladiolus Drive was built in the late 1920s as a more direct route from Beach Road to the Tamiami Trail.
+Originally known as Beach Cut-off Road, it passed through farmland that would be used for growing gladiolus flowers and bulbs in the 1930s and 1940s.
 Lee County was once known as the gladiolus capital of the world.
-A notable operator of the gladiolus fields was the A&W Bulb Company, which is today the namesake of A&W Bulb Road (a side street that connects Gladiolus Drive to McGregor Boulevard).
+A notable operator of the gladiolus fields was the A&W Bulb Company, which is today the namesake of A&W Bulb Road (a side street that today connects Gladiolus Drive to McGregor Boulevard).
+Beach Cut-off Road was officially renamed Gladiolus Drive in 1952.

-Estero Boulevard, San Carlos Boulevard and Gladiolus Drive were first designated State Road 278 in 1935.
-State Road 278 would become State Road 865 during the 1945 Florida State Road renumbering.
+Present-day Estero Boulevard, San Carlos Boulevard, and Gladiolus Drive were added to the state highway system in 1935 and were initially designated State Road 278.
+SR 278 would be redesignated as SR 865 during the 1945 Florida State Road renumbering.